dotnet/runtime/docs/workflow/testing/using-dev-shipping-packages.md

-# Using your build's Shipping Packages with the .NET SDK <!-- omit in toc -->
+# Using your build's Shipping Packages with the .NET SDK

 * [Requirements](#requirements)
   * [Build the Shipping Packages](#build-the-shipping-packages)